stackforge/fuel-docs/pages/pre-install-guide/7000-sahara-plan.rst

 **Floating IPs**

-In an OpenStack deployment that uses Neutron networking, Fuel configures Sahara to use floating IPs to reach the VMs.
+Fuel configures Sahara to use floating IPs to manage the VMs.
 This means that you must provide a Floating IP pool in each Node Group Template you define.

-If you are using Nova-Network, set the **auto_assign_floating_ip** parameter to true by checking the appropriate box on the Fuel UI.
+A special case is if you are using Nova-Network and you have set the **auto_assign_floating_ip** parameter to true by checking the appropriate box on the Fuel UI.
-In this case, a floating IP is automatically assigned to each VM and the "floating ip pool" dropdown menu is hidden in the Sahara UI.
+In this case, a floating IP is automatically assigned to each VM and the "floating ip pool" dropdown menu is hidden in the OpenStack Dashboard.

 In either case, Sahara assigns a floating IP to each VM it spawns so be sure to allocate enough floating IPs.